Off-Campus Federal Work Study Job Bank

 • Developing requests for proposals and scopes of work for new MDO programs and initiatives.

 This opportunity is ideal for learning about public service, government operations, legislation, public relations, community organizing, policy development, program management, and more.
-Students studying public policy, sociology, government, political science, social work, economics, communications, law, or related fields are encouraged to apply.
+Students studying public policy, sociology, government, political science, economics, communications, law, or related fields are encouraged to apply.
 Those with experience working directly with Philadelphia communities are also encouraged to apply.
 We are looking for a team player with an enthusiasm for learning new skills to assist with our office’s operations.

-About the MDO
+About the Managing Director’s Office

 The City of Philadelphia’s Managing Director’s Office (MDO) is a cabinet-level office with oversight of the City’s operating departments.
 The MDO works with these departments to: